-Selecting the best Solo 401(k) plan provider is an important decision that should be researched thoroughly.
-Below are several tips to help you select the best Solo 401(k) Plan provider for your self-employed or small business retirement plan.
+Choosing the best provider of the Solo 401k is an important decision that should be researched thoroughly.
+Below are several tips to help you select the best Solo 401k provider for your self-employed or small business retirement plan.

-1. Always Make Sure You Are Working With a Tax & ERISA Professional
+1. Work with a Tax & ERISA Professional

 4. Be Sure You Have a Roth Option

 Many Plan providers do not allow for Roth (after-tax) contributions.
 At IRA Financial Group, your Solo 401k Plan will contain a built-in Roth sub-account.
 You can make contributions to your Roth Solo 401k plan without any income restrictions.

 Additionally, most plan providers do not allow for in-plan Roth conversions or rollovers.
 Whereas, IRA Financial Group’s Solo 401k Plan allows for in-plan Roth conversions.
 However, the Plan participant must pay income tax on the amount converted.

 5. Ongoing Tax & 401(k) Plan Support is Crucial